 If you’re planning to visit Sibiu, you’re in for one of the best travel experiences in Romania.
 For many, this small city is the most beautiful in Transylvania and a great starting point for taking day trips to fortified churches, castles, and hiking destinations.

-If you’re planning a longer trip, Fagaras Mountains are only a few kilometers away and so are many traditional villages where you can enjoy typical rural life.
+If you’re planning a longer trip, Fagaras Mountains are only a few kilometers away and so are many villages where you can enjoy typical rural life.

-The city was founded around 1150 under the German name ‘Villa Hermani’, around the area of today’s Lower Town, extending to the Upper Town once the construction of the Evangelical Church began.
-The Saxon colonists who settled in the south-east of Transylvania starting with the 12th century had a primordial role in developing the city, making it one of the richest and most powerful in the region.
+The city was founded around 1150 under the Latin name ‘Villa Hermani’, in the area of today’s Lower Town.
+It extended gradually to the Upper Town once the construction of the Evangelical Church began.
+The German colonists who settled in the southeast of Transylvania starting in the 12th century had a key role in developing the city, making it one of the richest in the region.